yurisuika/Isabella/README.md

 ## Files

-Server resourcepack files are included here, as well as some plugin configurations (eventually).
+Server resourcepack files are included here, as well as some plugin configurations.

 The textures are a fork of the continuation of Isabella II.